What Qualifies as Wrongful Termination?

 1. Discrimination

-One of the important federal statutes is Title VII of the Civil Rights Act of 1964.
-In Kansas, where Kingston practices, the Kansas Act Against Discrimination applies.
-Other states have similar anti-discrimination laws.
+Federal and state laws protect workers against discriminatory firings.
+One of the most important federal statutes is Title VII of the Civil Rights Act of 1964.
+Most states have similar anti-discrimination laws.
+In many cases, state wrongful termination laws offer stronger protections than federal laws.

 2. Retaliation

 Under state and federal law, employees cannot be terminated in retaliation for asserting their rights.
+Some examples of retaliation include:

-- Punishing an employee for whistleblowing;
+- Punishing an employee for whistleblowing

 If you are fired in retaliation for asserting your rights, you may have a wrongful termination claim.
 An employment attorney can help identify your issues.